Home Discover Australia Explore Tasmania: Top Attractions and Must-See Destinations

 Launceston

 Established in 1806 as the state’s military base, Launceston is now the largest city in north-eastern Tasmania.
-With more than 100,000 inhabitants, this city contrasts marinas and modern restaurants with historic buildings of Georgian and Victorian style.
+The city contrasts marinas and modern restaurants with historic buildings of Georgian and Victorian style.
+You can easily explore the city centre on foot.
+The Heritage Walks help you understand the history of the city and the region.

 Launceston, sometimes called the “Garden City” offers many parks such as Prince’s Square in the heart of the city, Kings Park or Royal Park.